SahandMohammed/smartpharma-clone/README.md

 - **OTC Medicine Purchase:** Users can buy OTC medicines online, with options to select the desired quantity and add items to their cart.

-- **User Roles:** The application supports multiple user roles, including Admin, Pharmacist, and Pharmacist Technician, each with their own dashboard.
+- **User Roles:** The application supports multiple user roles, including Admin, and Pharmacist.

 - **Checkout Process:** A streamlined checkout process allows users to enter their personal information, place orders, and receive a thank you message upon completion.